donuts qui coule

 • Significant release of oxytocin (the pleasure hormone)

-2. It's not at all the same sensation as Clitoral orgasm
+2. It's not at all the same sensation as the clitoral orgasm

-If you've already experienced different types of orgasms, you know they have almost nothing in common.
-Where the Clitoral orgasm from external stimulation is often:
+If you have already experienced different types of orgasms, you know they have almost nothing in common.
+Where the clitoral orgasm through external stimulation is often:

 • Quick and intense